Jakob256/PurplePanda/README.md

 Have fun exploring the code or playing the engine.

-Public and full UCI support since Version PurplePanda10
+Public and full UCI support since Version 10.

 ## Compiling it yourself

 Compiling "UCI_wrapper.cpp" will give you the latest PurplePanda version.

+## Vesion 12: Score vs V11 58% (Elo +56)
+* improved move generator: calculation of all attacked squares and pinned pieces; small speed improvement

+* sorting moves incorporated into the move generation; active at depth <=5

-## Vesion 11 (first public version): Score vs V10 63% (Elo +92)
+## Vesion 11: Score vs V10 63% (Elo +92)
 * true iterative deepening: hash lookup for previous best moves at depth <=5

 * iterative hash updates